Turn the Key Softly: Production

 The film was based on a novel published in 1952.
 The censor, Arthur Watkyn, a playwright, made some suggestions for cuts to enable the film to be passed.
-Reportedly Kathleen Harrison had to spend two hours in the make up chair every morning.
+Reportedly, Kathleen Harrison had to spend two hours in the make up chair every morning.

 This was Joan Collins's first film under a new contract she had signed with Rank.
 Terence Morgan was also under contract to Rank.

 Reception

-Turn the Key Softly received very positive reviews from contemporary critics, who noted with approval its realism and honesty; also its avoidance of the twin pitfalls in a storyline of this nature of either overly sentimentalising its characters or attempting to spice up proceedings with over-the-top melodrama or unnecessary plot twists and digressions.
-All three leading actresses were praised for their portrayals, with Harrison in particular singled out as giving a memorable and touching performance.
-Only a fall-back on coincidence as a plot device was mentioned as a minor weakness.
+The Monthly Film Bulletin wrote: "Once again a promising subject is wasted by, unfortunately, the dreary and familiar formulas too common in British films: crudely contrived plot, erratic backgrounds ... novelettish dialogue, and unequal characterisation.
+Jack Lee's direction makes a sincere effort to 'place' his people and give one a wide variety of London locations, but is defeated by the script (on which he collaborated), which packs a whole series of unlikely coincidences into the 24-hour framework."

+Kine Weekly wrote: "The picture plaits its three complementary stories tightly and the heartwarming, amusing and fense strands make morally sound, as well as engrossing, entertainment."

+Picturegoer wrote: "This modest British melodrama makes no great claims for itself, but it rattles along with all the self-confidence of a driver's making speed on a familiar bypass.
+It is made with two eyes on the popular box office and none on critical acclaim, and it isn't ashamed to parade well-tried favourites in situation and character.
+Perhaps it would have had a bit more of both worlds if it had deliberately tried to be a little more original."

 Variety said "there is an interesting idea in this new British production which just fails to come off."

-New York Times critic A. W. wrote: "Turn the Key Softly...is pointedly realistic about its stigmatized principals.
+New York Times critic A. W. wrote: "Turn the Key Softly ... is pointedly realistic about its stigmatized principals.
 And, while this examination of the short courses of the lives of three ladies of varying degree after they have left London's Holloway Prison, is not precisely on a heroic scale, the producers have endowed the proceedings with compassion, sensitivity and a modicum of irony.
-Credit Jack Lee and Maurice Cowan,...with keeping their heroines on the move without snarling this traffic in tales.
+Credit Jack Lee and Maurice Cowan, ... with keeping their heroines on the move without snarling this traffic in tales.
 (They) see the ladies through with honest results.
-Yvonne Mitchell...brings attractiveness and understanding to the role.
+Yvonne Mitchell ... brings attractiveness and understanding to the role.
 Joan Collins is properly lush and brassy as the Cockney charmer.
-However, Kathleen Harrison...contributes the film's top portrayal.
+However, Kathleen Harrison ... contributes the film's top portrayal.
 She makes the loneliness of the poor and unwanted strikingly real."

-Film critic of the Pittsburgh Press, Henry Ward, said: "Turn the Key Softly is the kind of movie that apparently can only be made in Britain.
+Film critic of the Pittsburgh Press Henry Ward said: "Turn the Key Softly is the kind of movie that apparently can only be made in Britain.
 It is a warm, sympathetic sort of movie that is sentimental without being sticky or maudlin, a well-paced melodrama that never falls back on over-dramatics for effect."
 He described Mitchell as "appealing", Collins as "excellent" and Harrison as "superb", concluding that the film "came to our town with a minimum of fanfare.
 It doesn't need it.
 It has a good story told with fine acting."